 - Review the below information.

 - Log onto the Boulder Arts Commission online grant portal.
 If you have not logged on before, make a profile.
 Applications must be submitted using our online grant applications.
-We encourage you to watch this training video for instructions on registering and applying online.

 - Complete the application by 11:59 p.m. on the day of the deadline.